svitlanamidianko/software-engineering-learning/session8_1/README.md

 engine = create_engine('sqlite:///:memory:', echo = TRUE)
 ```

-What's happening with the create_engine() function?
+What's happening with the `create_engine()` function?

 The engine connects to the database, and this function specifies which database it should connect to.

-What is 'sqlite:///'?
+What is `sqlite:///`?
 Firstly, this initialises an SQLite Database, which allows us to use SQLite syntax the way we have learnt in prior classes.

-:memory: simply implies that the SQLite database will not persist beyond individual sessions.
+`:memory:` simply implies that the SQLite database will not persist beyond individual sessions.
 The database will only persist as long as the application instance is running.

 If we do: